 Indeed, former Writers’ Lab participants such as Susan Elderkin, Crysse Morrison, Shani Solomons, Emma Darwin or Grace Wynne-Jones have gone on to publish books or to stage plays they started, developed or completed in Skyros.

 Courses are open to novices with a secret passion for writing as much as to writers who already have a book under their belt.
 The tutors enjoy helping people at any stage of development – so do come with work in progress or just an empty page.

 The Skyros Writers’ Lab has built up an excellent reputation over the years.
 Steven Berkoff, Rachel Billington, Margaret Drabble, Hanif Kureishi, D M Thomas, Sue Townsend, Marina Warner, Hugo Williams and many others, including Booker and Pulitzer Prize winners such as Hilary Mantel, James Kelman, Barry Unsworth, Bernice Rubens and Alison Lurie, have graced the centre with their presence over the years and given hundreds of people the benefit of their experience.

-The 2014 Writers' Lab programme is due to be released shortly.
-Contact us on email@example.com to request a copy of the 2014 brochure as soon as it is released.
+The 2014 Writers' Lab programme is available here.
+Contact us on firstname.lastname@example.org to request a copy of the 2014 brochure.

 ‘Intellectual rigour, spiritual encounters and good old-fashioned rioting in the evening’.
 The Times

 Catering for all levels of experience, this year’s facilitators include Arthur Smith, Logan Murray, Phil Gladwin, Amanda Smyth, Jenny Lecoat, Monique Roffey, Mez Packer, Shelley Weiner, Crysse Morrison and Leigh Russell.